Hi, what do you want to do?

 Working Conditions in the Industrial Age

 Students examine working conditions during the Industrial boom.
-In this Industrialization activity, students analyze primary sources in order to chart the responsibilities of workers in industrial jobs.
+For this Industrialization lesson, students analyze primary sources in order to chart the responsibilities of workers in industrial jobs.

 Curated OER